Yuen Long Theatre

 The theatre closed on 1st September, 2006 for renovation.
 It re-opened on 5th April, 2007 as a brand new theatre with three auditoriums.
 The auditorium converted from the former balcony section was bisected into two auditoriums with 130 and 138 seats respectively.
 A third auditorium with 52 seats was converted from the proposed bistro section in its original architectural plan on the front part of the third floor.

-The theatre shows first run Chinese dialect and English language films.
+The theatre showed first run Chinese dialect and English language films.
+It was closed on 1st October 2020.

 Just login to your account and subscribe to this theater